 The purpose is that some landing page templates are individualistic and unique.
 Some are better suited to specific conversion goals than others.
 If you want to sell your product, your landing page’s call to action is pretty straightforward.
-Or else, if you’re registering people for a webinar, you’re going to need their name and email address.
+Or else, if you’re registering people for a webinar, you’re going to need their names and email address.
 It requires a more complex call to action.

 Selecting the best template for your conversion goal

-Landing page templates can be of two types: click-through pages and lead generation pages.
+Landing page templates can be of two types: click-through pages and lead-generation pages.
 Both are distinct from each other and differ in their plan of action for realizing your conversion goal.

-Click-through landing pages focus on people visiting the websites by using checkout flow or sign-up page.
+Click-through landing pages focus on people visiting the websites by using a checkout flow or sign-up page.
 Because the critical thing that matters is what they will do after vising this page, are they going to buy or close the page?
 The call to action is simple—usually just a click like “Buy Now.”

 Lead generation landing pages use forms to obtain visitor information that can be used later, like promotional emails.
 These pages typically offer some incentive (or “lead magnet”) for filling out the form—a downloadable ebook or webinar registration, for example.

-For this one, firstly, you need to decide whether you need a click-through or lead gen landing page for your conversion goal.
+For this one, firstly, you need to decide whether you need a click-through or lead-gen landing page for your conversion goal.
 Then, focus on the template’s design that highlights your offer.